gitlzzz/ATLAS/docs/input.md

 ### Key - Phase XXXXX - `[phase_diagram.phase.XXXXX]`

 This key describes the settings for a specific phase within the phase diagram.
-Several phases can be added in order to describe the entire phase diagram by adding new keys with different phase names (replace XXXXX)
+Several phases can be added in order to describe the entire phase diagram by adding new keys with different phase names, to do so, **replace XXXXX with a phase name.**

-- `name`: (str) Name to be used as reference for the phase (e.g., 'alpha', 'beta', 'gamma', 'liquid', 'amorphous').
+- `name` (str):  Name to be used as reference for the phase (e.g., 'alpha', 'beta', 'gamma', 'liquid', 'amorphous', ...).
-- `base_elem`: (str) Symbol of the most abundant element in the phase.
+- `base_elem`(str) : Symbol of the most abundant element in the phase.
-- `cluster_elem`: (str) Symbol of the element to be used as a template for defining the cluster positions.
+- `cluster_elem` (str): Symbol of the element to be used as a template for defining the cluster positions.
-- `base_elem_comp_min`: (float) Minimum composition (fractional) of the base element in the phase.
+- `base_elem_comp_min` (float): Minimum composition (fractional) of the base element in the phase.
-- `base_elem_comp_max`: (float) Maximum composition (fractional) of the base element in the phase.
+- `base_elem_comp_max` (float): Maximum composition (fractional) of the base element in the phase.
-- `prototype`: (str) Materials project ID of a prototypical structure (e.g., 'mp-30' for Cu alpha).
+- `prototype` (str): Materials project ID of a prototypical structure (e.g., 'mp-30' for Cu alpha).
-- `offset`: (float) Fraction of composition allowed to go over and under the limits of the phase.
+- `offset` (float): Fraction of composition allowed to go over and under the limits of the phase.

 ### Key - Generation - `[generation]`